 Teresa Magee was raised in Carmel and has been an educator for thirty years, with teaching experiences ranging from third through eighth grade.
 An alumna of Junipero Serra School, Mrs Magee attended JSS for eight years.
 She went on to graduate from Santa Catalina High School, Monterey Peninsula College and California State University, Fresno.

 At Fresno State, she earned her B.A. degree in Liberal Studies and her elementary teaching credential.
-She began her teaching career at Briarcliff Academy, now Stevenson Lower School, then moving to San Carlos Elementary, and finally coming back full circle to teach at Junipero Serra School.
-Mrs Magee strives to inspire her students to cultivate a sense of wonder for the world around them and instill a curiosity for knowledge.
+She began her teaching career at Briarcliff Academy, now Stevenson Lower School, then moved to San Carlos Elementary, and finally came back full circle to teach at Junipero Serra School.
+Mrs. Magee strives to inspire her students to cultivate a sense of wonder for the world around them, and instill a curiosity for knowledge.
 She feels blessed to be a part of such a rich Catholic community.
 She is especially looking forward to teaching third grade again, as it has always been her preference.
 A proud mother of two, she enjoys reading, cooking, and gardening in her spare time.

 Originally, I am from Lodi, where I grew up on a small farm.
 In 1998 I moved to Dublin in the East Bay.
 Last year I relocated to Monterey to teach second grade at JSS.

 My teaching background encompasses a wide range of educational settings and positions.
 Besides teaching fourth grade, I have worked as a home instructor, a studio teacher and I taught English as a Second Language at the elementary and adult levels.
 I earned my B.A. in Political Science/Journalism at California State University, Sacramento, and my Multiple Subject Teaching Credential is from California State University, Stanislaus.

 When I am not at JSS, I enjoy dancing, photography, music and traveling.